AnushkaSaha25/PoLoN-Process/README.md

 - **Using Your Own Data:**
   - Place datasets in the `data/` folder.
   - Update file paths in the notebook or scripts accordingly.
 Supported formats include `.csv` and `.npy`.
-  - Ensure that the data is formatted consistently with the examples (1D arrays for counts and input features).
+  - Ensure that the data is formatted consistently with the examples.

 - **Performance Considerations:**
   - The functions, especially `predict_signal_background_with_plot()`, can be computationally intensive for large datasets or multiple signal realizations.